paketo-buildpacks/rfcs/text/0028-bill-of-materials.md

 As an implementation of Cloud Native Buildpacks, the Paketo project should support adding bill of materials metadata across the different components that go into an app image.
+This RFC serves as an intent to implement the BOM and defines the minimal set of key/values to be included.

 ## Motivation